Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Tea Tree Oil (Melaleuca Alternifolia) - Tea tree oil, a powerful antibiotic, is known as the "oil of first aid".
+Tea Tree Oil (Melaleuca Alternifolia) - Tea tree essential oil, a powerful antibiotic, is known as the "oil of first aid".
 It is useful in treating fungal, bacterial, and viral infections.
 Tea tree oil is good for cracked rough skin, acne, burns, sores, boils, warts, blisters, chilblains, sunburn, athlete’s foot, toenail fungus, herpes, fever blisters, insect bites, bee stings, varicose veins, dandruff, itchy scalp conditions, yeast infections, and blemishes caused by chicken pox or shingles.

-Tea tree oil is an immuno-stimulant.
+Tea tree essential oil is an immuno-stimulant.
 Inhaling vapors from the oil can help sooth colds, whooping cough, tuberculosis, asthma, and bronchitis symptoms.
 For treating respiratory problems, use tea tree oil in a steam tent, a hot bath, or inhale vapors directly from the bottle.
 The fresh scent is very pleasant with marvelous head clearing effects.
 Tea tree oil may also be mixed with a carrier oil and massaged into the chest area for night time relief.

 Tea tree oil is a natural insect repellant and good disinfectant.
 It contains numerous compounds that kill fungus and bacteria, including ones that are resistant to prescription antibiotics.